esphome/esphome-docs/components/lvgl.rst

 .. note::

     Zero degree is at the middle right (3 o'clock) of the object and the degrees are increasing in a clockwise direction.
 The angles should be in the ``0``-``360`` range.

+**Specific actions:**

+``lvgl.arc.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example: